2024-25 FAFSA available in December 2023

 The Free Application for Federal Student Aid (FAFSA) is one of the best, easiest, and fastest ways to get money for college.
 The FAFSA is used to apply for federal student aid, such as federal grants, loans, work-study, and scholarships.
 In addition, colleges, universities, and other scholarship organizations might use your application to determine your eligibility for other aid.

-The government takes the information you provide on this form and uses a formula established by law to calculate your Expected Family Contribution (EFC)—a measure of your family's financial strength.
+The government takes the information you provide on this form and uses a formula established by law to calculate your Student Aid Index (SAI) which is an eligibility index number —a measure of your family's financial strength.
 It takes into account your family's taxed and untaxed income, assets, and benefits, such as unemployment or Social Security.

 Here are reasons you should complete the FAFSA: